 Infidelity and mate poaching as mating strategies pose serious adaptive problems for the "victims," that is the mates of the individuals who are committing infidelity or being tempted by a mate poacher.
 If these mating strategies have recurred over the long course of human evolutionary history, as the evidence suggests, the principle of co-evolution dictates that strategies will almost certainly evolve to defend against these problems and the costs they impose.
-One possible solution involved the evolution of jealousy (Buss et al., 1992; Daly, Wilson & Weghorst, 1982; Symons, 1979).
+Infidelity, which inflicts a cost on the reproductive success (fitness) of the partner, will in turn select for defenses to prevent infidelity such as jealousy and mate guarding.
+These defenses, in turn, make infidelity less reproductively successful as a strategy, which creates selection pressure for additional infidelity adaptations, such as those that evade the jealous eyes of the mate guarder.
+These infidelity adaptations, in turn, select for more sophisticated defenses.
+One possible solution involved the evolution of jealousy (Buss, Larsen, Westen, & Semmelroth, 1992; Daly, Wilson & Weghorst, 1982; Symons, 1979).
 Jealousy is an emotion that is activated whenever there is a threat to a valued relationship (Daly et al., 1982).
 Threats can come in many forms, such as the loss of a partner's sexual, financial, or emotional resources to a rival.
 Threats can come from within the relationship from a partner who might have the urge to stray, or from outside the relationship in the form of mate poachers attempting to lure a partner away.

 Over the past decade, a substantial amount of research has been devoted to exploring jealousy as an evolved solution to the problems of infidelity and mate poaching (see Buss, 2000, for an in-depth discussion).
-The specifics of the adaptive problems differ for men and women, according to evolutionary theorists (Daly et al., 1982).
-Because in humans fertilization occurs internally within women, men can suffer a lack of certainty in their paternity.
+The specifics of the adaptive problems differ for men and women, according to evolutionary psychologists (Buss, 2000; Daly et al., 1982; Symons, 1979).
+Because fertilization occurs internally within women, men can suffer a lack of certainty in their paternity.
+They can never be 100% certain that a child is genetically their own (barring modern forms of paternity testing).
 In contrast, women are always 100% certain that their offspring are their own.
-Sexual infidelity, of course, is the event that can compromise a man's paternity in offspring.
+Sexual infidelity, of course, is the action that can compromise a man's paternity in offspring.

 Although women have never confronted the problem of maternity uncertainty, an infidelity by a woman's mate can be extremely damaging.
 The woman whose husband is unfaithful risks losing his time, resources, and commitments, all of which could get channeled to a rival female and her children.
-For these reasons, evolutionary theorists have predicted that men, more than women, would get upset about signals of sexual infidelity.
+For these reasons, evolutionary psychologists have predicted that men, more than women, would get upset about signals of sexual infidelity.
 In contrast, women, more than men were predicted to get upset about signals of emotional infidelity, since emotional involvement is a leading indicator of the diversion of these resources and commitments (Buss et al., 1992).
+Although both sexes are predicted to become upset at both forms of infidelity, since they both signal the loss of reproductively-relevant resources, the hypothesis predicts a sex difference in the "weighting" of the cues to infidelity.